-Students may withdraw from a course following the drop/add period until the 60% mark of the semester as designated on the academic calendar, and after conferring with their advisor.
-If a student wishes to withdraw from a course with a "W" as the grade, the student must submit the request by the deadline indicated on the academic calendar for that term.
-Students who fail to withdraw officially using the formal withdrawal process will receive a grade of "F" in courses for which they have registered.
+Students may withdrawal from a course following the drop/add period until the 60% mark of the semester as designated on the academic calendar, and after conferring with their advisor.
+If a student wishes to withdrawal from a course with a "W" as the grade, the student must submit the request by the deadline indicated on the academic calendar for that term.
+Students who fail to withdrawal officially using the formal withdrawal process will receive a grade of "F" in courses for which they have registered.

 A withdrawal before the deadline is non-punitive, and a grade of "W" is assigned.
-Students will not be allowed to withdraw after the withdrawal date published on the academic calendar.
-However, in cases of extreme hardship and/or extenuating circumstances where an incomplete is not warranted, a student may petition for withdrawal by submitting the appropriate documentation and obtaining approval from the Vice President of Academic Affairs.
+Students will not be allowed to withdrawal after the withdrawal date published on the academic calendar.
+However, in cases of extreme hardship and/or extenuating circumstances where an incomplete is not warranted, a student may petition for withdrawal by submitting the appropriate documentation and obtaining approval from the Dean of Academics.
 The student must have been passing the course at the time of the withdrawal petition.
-If approved, the Registrar may assign a grade of "W".
+If approved, the Registrar will assign a grade of "W".
 The deadline to request a withdrawal due to extreme hardship and/or extenuating circumstances is the last day of the term in which the course(s) were taken.
+If a withdrawal for extenuating circumstances or extreme hardship is denied, an appeal is not permitted.